Pesticides 101

-Pest Control Chemicals 101 – What Do The Pros use?
+Pest Control Chemicals 101 – What Do The Pros Use?

 Are you curious about what licensed pest controllers use to get rid of insects or bugs?
 Pests can be a real headache, and it’s essential to know how to deal with them effectively.

-Types of Pest Control Chemicals
+Types of Pesticides

-Chemicals come in various forms and target different types of pests.
+Pesticides come in various forms and target different types of pests.
 Here’s a more comprehensive overview of the most common categories and their subtypes:

 Insecticides